About the system

 Ryhti brings together national data resources

 2019 saw the creation of improved opportunities for national development through the provision of funding linked to the Finnish Government Programme.
-The digitalisation of the built environment in Finland is being carried forward by the Ryhti project, which runs from 2020 to 2024.
-The budget for the Ryhti project has been set at EUR 21.9 million.
-This investment will pay itself back as the data management system develops.
+The digitalisation of the built environment in Finland was carried forward by the Ryhti project, which ran from 2020 to 2025.
+The budget for the project was set to 21.9 million euros — an investment designed to pay itself back as the data management system develops.

 The data must be interoperable so that it can be transmitted in a machine-readable format and can be interpreted in the same way by both sender and the recipient.
-As part of the Ryhti project, work is being carried out to develop built environment information interoperability by defining an interoperable data format.
+As part of the Ryhti project, extensive work was carried out to develop built environment information interoperability by defining an interoperable data format.

-In the future, the information resulting from land use planning and construction permit processes will be made available in a standardised format.
-To this end, the Ryhti national built environment information system is being constructed through broad cooperation.
+As a result of these efforts, information resulting from land use planning and construction permit processes will be made available in a standardised format.
+The national Built Environment Information System was constructed through broad-based cooperation.

-The system is designed in such a way that content can be added to it later on and new links can be created with other systems.
-The work to digitalise the built environment will continue after the end of the Ryhti project.
+The system was designed in such a way that content can be added to it later on and new links can be created with other systems.
+Although the Ryhti project concluded in 2025, the work to further digitalise the built environment continues.